fommil/fpmortals/manuscript/introduction.md

 This book expands on the FP style introduced in this chapter.
 We're going to use the traits and classes defined in the *cats* and *fs2* libraries to implement streaming applications.
-We'll also use the *freestyle* and *simulacrum* developer tooling to eliminate boilerplate some of the boilerplate we've already seen in this chapter, allowing you to focus on writing pure business logic.
+We'll also use the *freestyle* and *simulacrum* developer tooling to eliminate some of the boilerplate we've already seen in this chapter, allowing you to focus on writing pure business logic.